gabriel-2600/odin_landing-page/README.md

 I made this webpage for The Odin Project's landing page project requirement

-Credits to the images used in the website:
+Credits to the respective owners of the images used in the website:
 TOP Logo: https://www.theodinproject.com/